markfinger/webpack-build/README.md

   // and rebuild in the background
   watch: false,

-  // The delay between a change being detected and webpack starting
-  // the rebuild process
-  aggregateTimeout: 200,

-  // Indicates if the watcher should poll for changes, rather than
-  // relying on the OS for notifications
-  poll: undefined,

   // Indicates that the config file should be watched for changes.
   // Any changes will cause webpack to completely rebuild the bundle
+  // on the next request
   watchConfig: false,

   // An absolute path to a file that will be used to store compilation
   // output
   cacheFile: null,

+  // A delay between the detection of a change in you source files, and
+  // the start of the rebuild process
+  aggregateTimeout: 200,

+  // Indicates if the watcher should poll for changes, rather than
+  // relying on the OS for notifications
+  poll: undefined,

   // The maximum time that compilation output will be stored for
   cacheTTL: 1000 * 60 * 60 * 24 * 30, // 30 days

   // Indicates that webpack's watcher should emit rebuilt files to
-  // memory until they are required to be on disk
+  // memory until they are required to be on disk.
+If `cacheFile` is
+  // specified, this is set to false
   useMemoryFS: true

-  // If defined, a config's `output.path` prop will have any
+  // If defined, the config `output.path` prop will be set to the value
-  // `[bundle_dir]` substrings replaced with the value of `bundleDir`
+  // of `outputPath`.
+This assists with making config files more portable
+  // and more easily integrated into larger systems
-  bundleDir: null,
+  outputPath: null,

+  // A console-like object which is written to when the wrapper's state
+  // changes, mostly of use for debugging.
+Set it `null`, to suppress
+  // all output
+  logger: console

 }), function(err, stats) {
   // Besides the usual stats data produced by webpack, the wrapper adds